leejoonli/code-every-day/log.md

 ## Thoughts

 Kind of an awkward assessment.
 The first part was a video response and it was a bit uncomfortable talking to no one.
 The other parts were just multiple choice and the topics were basically things covered in GA.

+# Day 198 (10/4/2022)

+## C Practice

+Practiced in C.

+## Thoughts

+Doing the cypher exercise from the CS50 coursework.
+Having a lot of trouble understanding how to get a string input from the user and looping through it for some reason.
+Able to get the string but can't loop over it and not sure why.